Annual FilingGA

 • Foreign LLC registrations require your home-state entity information — including the state of formation, home-state entity number, and date of registration in Georgia

-• The two-year dissolution rule applies equally to foreign LLCs — missing two consecutive annual registrations revokes your Georgia registration, meaning you can no longer legally operate in the state
+• The dissolution rule applies equally to foreign LLCs — letting your annual registration go unpaid past the 60-day mark exposes you to revocation of your Georgia registration, after the same written notice and 60-day cure period, meaning you can no longer legally operate in the state

 For a complete walkthrough of the foreign registration process, including initial application requirements and fees, see our Georgia Foreign LLC Registration guide.